DoPlan-dev/CLI/wiki/FAQ.md

 ### Can I add new agents?

 Yes!
 You can add custom agents to your project.
-See the [Customization Guide](Customization).
+See the [Configuration Guide](Configuration).

 ### Can I add new commands?

 Yes!
 You can add custom commands to your project.
-See the [Customization Guide](Customization).
+See the [Configuration Guide](Configuration).

 ### How do I contribute to the rules library?